Jahans3/ez-promise/README.md

 # EZ Promise
 An extremely lightweight way to promisify error-first Node.js style callbacks.

 Simply take a function that follows the Node.js callback convention, pass it to promisify, and pass any arguments afterwards.
-The promise is called immediately, simply wrap in a function if you wish to call later:

 ```
-const removeDir = ({ dir }) => promisify(rmdir, dir)
+promisify(rmdir, './path/to/dir')
 ```

 #### Partial application / Currying / Thunks